ThatOth3rGuy/Sprint-Reviews/docs/plan/ProjectProposal.md

         1. Deadlines, group members, rubrics
 3. Assignment Submission and Review
     1. Students can submit assignments and receive instant feedback
-        1. Similar to feedback process of Turnitin
+        1. Similar to the feedback process of Turnitin
     2. Students can review peer assignments that are assigned to them by the instructor
-    3. Student information is not available assignments that will be reviewed by peers
+    3. Student information is not available for assignments that will be reviewed by peers
 4. Evaluation and Feedback
     1. Instructors can review and provide feedback for assignments
     2. Students can review and provide feedback on their peers’ assignments
-    3. Students can view feedback and grades on their own assignments
+    3. Students can view feedback and grades on their assignments
 5. Performance Tracking
     1. Instructors can track individual student performance and overall class performance
 6. Security
     1. Secure authentication and authorization mechanisms
-    2. Data encryption to protect personal information of users
+    2. Data encryption to protect the personal information of users
 7. System Management
     1. Administrators can manage the overall system, including user management and system settings
 8. User Interface
-    1. Interface is user friendly and easy to navigate for all user types
+    1. Interface is user-friendly and easy to navigate for all user types
     2. Responsive design that will support desktop and mobile devices

 **Non-functional Requirements:**